11th ANNUAL WORKHOUSE GLASS INTERNATIONAL

 Workhouse Arts Center proudly presents the 11th Annual Glass International, showcasing the beauty, breadth, and technical mastery in contemporary glass art.
 This exhibition, juried by Susie J. Silbert, features a diverse range of techniques and creative visions, offering an opportunity to experience how artists challenge the boundaries of functional and sculptural glass art.
 The Workhouse Arts Center’s anticipated annual Glass International exhibition highlights the versatility that defines glass today.

-This exhibition will feature 49 artworks by 33 artists from 13 states and the District of Columbia, as well as the Czech Republic and Japan, selected from a pool of 168 submissions.
+This exhibition features 49 artworks by 32 artists from 13 states and the District of Columbia, as well as Japan, selected from a pool of 168 submissions.

 Participating Artists